 After installing python, you’ll need to set a few environment variables for Python and Resolve to work together.
-I’ll walk you through the process in windows, but the Resolve Developer Documentation has info for Mac OS and Linux as well.
+I’ll walk you through the process in windows, but the Resolve Developer Documentation also has info for Mac OS and Linux.
 Blackmagic also includes a set of example scripts you can look at for reference.

 Importing Client Notes From Frame.io

 Recently, Robbie wrote an Insight on how to speed up your grading workflow.
-While he was writing it – he challenged me to figure out a way to get frame.io comments to import in Resolve.
-Since I love a challenge (and I thought this would make for a great tool that I would use a lot in my grading work) I jumped at the chance and got to scripting.
+While writing it – he challenged me to figure out a way to get frame.io comments to import into Resolve.
+Since I love a challenge (and I thought this would make for a great tool I would use in my grading work), I jumped at the chance and got to scripting.
 I’ve included the script for members to use themselves. (and a big thanks to my brother, Larry D’Anna – who helped me with the CSV parsing code used in the script)

 Python 3.6 (not Python 3.7): In the video, I state that Resolve expects Python 3.7.
 This is incorrect!
 Resolve expects Python 3.6.